Darkhandrob/Source-AGR-Import-Export-FBX/custom/readme.txt

 then you can use the File->Export->AGR Export FBX, which will only delete physics and export every model with its childrens.

+Known Issue:

+If you select the Output folder of the "AGR Export FBX" and you need to only have data in the file path window and have nothing in the file name window below.
+Otherwise it will produce an error, that it can't find the choosen path.

 Changelog: